Verdier quotients of Calabi-Yau categories from quivers with potential: Preliminaries on categories and notation

-Given a triangulated category $\calD$, we fix a distinguished finite bounded heart $\calA$.
-We introduce the following graphs encoding information about t-structures of $\calD$ and the corresponding notations. \begin{itemize} \item The \emph{exchange graph} $\EG(\calD)$ is the oriented graph whose vertices are all hearts in $\calD$ and whose directed edges correspond to simple forward tilt between them. \item The \emph{principal component} $\EGp(\calD)$ is the \emph{connected component} of the exchange graph $\EG(\calD)$ containing the distinguished heart $\calH$. \end{itemize}
+We recall general definitions about graphs and we define two graphs encoding information about t-structures of a triangulated category. \begin{definition} Let $\operatorname{G}=(V,E)$ be a (oriented) graph with set of vertices $V$ and (directed) edges $E$.
+A \emph{subgraph} of $\operatorname{G}$ consists of $(V',E')$ where $V'\subseteq V$ and $E'\subseteq E$ such that the endpoints of edges in $E'$ connect vertices in $V'$.
+Given $V'\subset V$, the subgraph $(V',E')$ is \emph{full} if $E'\subset E$ is the maximal subset of edges connecting vertices in $V'$; it is \emph{connected} if, given any two vertices, there is a path connecting them. \end{definition} \begin{definition} Let $\calD$ be a triangulated category and $\calA$ a fixed distinguished finite bounded heart of $\calD$. \begin{itemize} \item The \emph{exchange graph} $\EG(\calD)$ is the oriented graph whose vertices are all hearts in $\calD$ and whose directed edges correspond to simple forward tilt between them. \item The \emph{principal component} $\EGp(\calD)$ is the \emph{connected component} of the exchange graph $\EG(\calD)$ containing the distinguished heart $\cl A$. \end{itemize} \end{definition}